omnetpp/omnetpp/doc/src/userguide/ide-extensions.rst

 steps to install the plug-in.
 Plugins and wizards that are distributed with a project are automatically activated when the host project is opened.

 Eclipse plug-in JAR files can be created using the `Plug-in Development Environment <https://eclipse.org/pde>`_.
+The
-The |omnet++| IDE does not contain the PDE by default; however, it can be easily installed, if necessary.
+|omnet++| IDE does not contain the PDE by default; however, it can be easily installed if necessary.

 .. tip::

    Read the :ref:`ide-developers-guide` for more information on how to install the PDE and how to develop plug-in extensions for the IDE.